Bruges in a day? Yes, it's possible! Here's what to do if you're planning a short break and have one day in Bruges.

 When you hop into the car for a bit of spontaneous exploration in Belgium, chances are you're not expecting to uncover lakes and rivers, hills and valleys.
 Belgium is a beautiful country, with arguably some of the most picturesque towns and cities in Europe, but it's not well known for wide open spaces, rolling hills, and rambling rivers.
-Our visit to the village of Landelies and to the nearby Aulne Abbey defied all our expectations and transformed the way we think about Belgium.
+Our visit to the village of Landelies, Belgium, and to the nearby Aulne Abbey defied all our expectations and transformed the way we think about this country.

 This hotel is dreamy in more ways than one.